Ivaylo Petev: Bosnia and Herzegovina

 On 21 January 2021, it was announced that the Bosnia and Herzegovina FA had named Petev as the new Bosnia and Herzegovina national team head coach, ahead of the country's 2022 FIFA World Cup qualifiers.

 He debuted as head coach on 24 March 2021, in a World Cup qualifier game against Finland, which ended as a 2–2 draw.
 By the end of the qualifying campaign, Bosnia and Herzegovina won only seven points, making it the worst qualifying campaign in their history.
 On 23 September 2022, Bosnia and Herzegovina topped their group in the UEFA Nations League, and got promoted to League A.

 Despite promoting the team to the UEFA Nations League A, Petev's contract expired and he was released from his duties as head coach in December 2022, before the start of Bosnia and Herzegovina's UEFA Euro 2024 qualifying campaign.

 Return to Ludogorets

 In March 2023, Petev once again took over as manager of Ludogorets Razgrad, succeeding Ante Šimundža.

+Universitatea Craiova

+In November 2023, Petev became the head coach of Liga I side Universitatea Craiova.

+Baniyas

+In May 2025, Petev was appointed as head coach of UAE Pro League club Baniyas.